-I. General Concerns
+I. General Comments on the Investment Chapter

-The approach to international investment rules embodied in the Chile and Singapore Agreements contains some incremental improvements over the North Ameican Free Trade Agreement (NAFTA) and Model Bilateral Investment Treaty (BIT) approaches.
+The approach to international investment rules embodied in the CAFTA contains some incremental improvements over the North American Free Trade Agreement (NAFTA) and model Bilateral Investment Treaty (BIT) approaches.
 It is not clear, however, that the provisions we have reviewed comply with the direction from Congress that new international investment rules not provide foreign investors with "greater substantive rights" than domestic investors enjoy under U.S. law.
 Nor does the approach address the fundamental problems environmental groups and others have identified with the NAFTA/BIT approach.
+In addition, the failure to include an appellate review process ensures that investor-initiated disputes will continue to stretch traditional international law concepts in ways that undermine national regulatory powers and frustrate efforts, particularly in developing countries, to achieve sustainable development.